Why Is My Sprinkler Shooting Water Up Instead of Spraying?

 What you'll see: The threaded top of the head sticking up out of the ground with nothing on it.
 The head body itself is intact.

 Fix: Replace the nozzle.
 On Hunter Pro-Spray or Rain Bird 1800 series heads, the nozzle threads on by hand.
 Match the existing pattern (quarter circle, half circle, full circle) and precipitation rate.
-Nozzle selection guide covers what to match.
+The nozzle selection guide covers what to match.

 The riser is the short piece of pipe that connects the head body to the lateral line below.
-If something hits the head hard enough (mower, vehicle, freeze damage), the riser can snap below the nozzle but the head body itself is gone with it.
+If something hits the head hard enough (mower, vehicle, freeze damage), the riser can snap below the nozzle and the head body goes with it.

 What you'll see: A stub of plastic pipe at lawn level with nothing above it.
 Water shoots straight up from the broken pipe end.